TOP 8 FAVORITE

 NIGHT OF THE LIVING DUMMY 3

 This was the episode that introduced me to Slappy.
 I remember seeing his image on the cover of the books; I remember seeing him in the short VHS trailer for "Goosebumps Live On Stage", but I never saw a Goosebumps episode with him in it.
-Since "Goosebumps" was hardly ever on TV when I was a kid (Or it could just be the fact that I didn't watch the channel that showed the show, which was "Fox"), my Uncle and his daughter gave me their tape for keeps when I was a kid, and after finally being introduced to the villain Slappy, I actually got a kick out of him, as well as enjoying the episode itself when I was a kid.
+Since "Goosebumps" was hardly ever on TV when I was a kid (Or it could just be the fact that I didn't watch the channel that showed the show, which was "Fox"), my Uncle and my cousin gave me their tape for keeps when I was a kid, and after finally being introduced to the villain Slappy, I actually got a kick out of him, as well as enjoying the episode itself when I was a kid.
 As I got older and more critical, I still enjoyed the episode, despite the issues that I had with it and the issues that I have with the episode haven't changed.
-I hated the fact that the rest of the Dummies don't come to life (even as a kid); the continuity from the last episode with Slappy, doesn't add up; Slappy is played out more for laughs, than he is for scares and suspense; and while I liked the twist that Zane was the one who was pulling those pranks with the dummies, instead of the dummies pulling the pranks as we were lead to believe, the scene when Zane finds a dummy in his room still makes no sense.
+I hate the fact that the rest of the Dummies don't come to life (even as a kid); the continuity from the last episode with Slappy, doesn't add up; Slappy is played out more for laughs, than he is for scares and suspense; and while I liked the twist that Zane was the one who was pulling those pranks with the dummies, instead of the dummies pulling the pranks as we were lead to believe, the scene when Zane finds a dummy in his room still makes no sense.
 I also just noticed a crack on the camera lens in a few scenes, which at first I thought that it was a problem with the disc or my TV set.
 Still with those flaws aside, and with my nostalgia aside, I still think it's a good episode.

 First off, I think the first thing I should talk about is the episode's Prologue and Epilogue with R.L.
 Stine.
 We've seen Stine make appearances in the Prologue and Epilogue of some of the "Goosebumps" episode's before, and some were good, while others were so bad and goofy that they were funny for the wrong reasons, and this opening is definitely that.
 Instead of R.L.
 Stine introducing the episode, he has an R.L.
 Stine dummy with him by his side, which as a kid I thought was really cool, and even now, I still like the idea and design for the dummy.
 However, what makes this interesting idea go downhill is R.L Stine's comedic delivery, with corny puns and one-liners.
 I mean, his comedy and timing, along with the bad jokes that he's given is really dull.
 It's like he's not even trying, and the fact that he has a dummy of himself that's just as dull as he is with comedy, makes this concept so bad that it's actually hilarious for how bad it is.
 It's like his I don't give a crap acting, at the Epilogue of Terror Tower, it's just so bad that it's hysterical.
 Also the fact that R.L.
 Stine was a puppet at the Epilogue, as his dummy laughs, is so stupid, out of nowhere, and makes no sense that it's funny for how stupid it is, instead of being a scary twist.
 This is sadly the last episode that he hosted, which is a pity because I would have loved to see him host more episodes, just to see if he's going to take his hosting seriously (like in "The Haunted Mask" and "Fever Swamp") or if he's going to play on some kind of gimmick to get the audiences attention, which would usually backfire (like in this episode, or at the Epilogue of "A Night In Terror Tower").